welcome race fans to krazyaboutracing.com we are now in our 23RD year of being the leader in motorsports coverage on the world wide web

 Entry List

-Full coverage of qualifying and the races for all three series, including timing, live streaming and the event schedule, can be found on the free USF Pro Championships App, YouTube channel and respective series’ websites, usfpro2000.com, usf2000.com and usfjuniors.com.
+Full coverage of both series, including timing and live streaming, can be found on the free USF Pro Championships App, YouTube channel and the respective series’ websites, usfpro2000.com and usf2000.com.

 USF2000 USF /JUNIORs SERIES